 - Place a small round cooking rack in the middle of the crockpot.
 Roughly chop up onion, garlic, potatoes and carrots.
 Arrange them on the bottom of the crockpot.

-- Place the Chicken on the cooking rock.
+- Place the chicken on the cooking rack.
 Add bone broth or chicken stock (see notes)

 - Cover and cook on high for 4 hours, or low for 6 - 7 hours.

 - Pull the chicken apart and serve with gravy and your favorite sides.
 Enjoy!

 1. Broth: If you prefer a hearty soup, add enough broth to submerge all the vegetables - 4 - 5 cups.
 If you prefer more of a rotisserie styled chicken, omit the broth altogether.